sujitha013/Linux-system-programming/IPC Mechanisim Theory.md

    - Used for communication between unrelated processes
    - Data is read in stream mode, without message boundaries
    - ## Message Queue:
-    - Not bidirectional (messages have a specific sender and receiver)
+    -Not bidirectional (messages have a specific sender and receiver)
     - Allows asynchronous communication between processes
     - Maintains message boundaries and priority, providing more control over data flow